schrilax/schrilax.github.io/_teaching/2019-Q2-teaching-GM.md

 ```

 ### Task ###
 For this assignment, we will be using neural networks and train Autoencoder models of different configurations for MNIST data.
-The training will be done using ([Batch Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)).
-There are three different neural network settings I want everyone to use which are as follows.
+The training will be done using [Batch Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+There are three different neural network settings you will explore which are as follows.

-**setting 1** - (To use this setting, please replace lines 95-97 in **'tf_ae_mnist.py'** with the below snippet)
+**setting 1** - (To use this, please replace lines 95-97 in **'tf_ae_mnist.py'** with the below snippet)

 ```python
 D1 = 128